In philadelphia and online across pa

 -

-Art therapy is a somatic process that can help soothe your nervous system while connecting to your emotions in a deeper way.
+Art therapy is a mind-body process that can help soothe your nervous system while connecting to your emotions in a deeper way.
 Putting your thoughts and feelings on paper can help you get space from them so you can understand them more clearly.
-Art therapy can help heal trauma, eating disorders, and anxiety.

 Sessions begin with a prompt that we come up with together.
 An example would be to make a collage about your therapy goals.
 You will make art for the first half of the session and then we will discuss the experience during the second half.